The best hotels in Oran

 The far eastern edge of Bir El Djir near the industrial port corridor is another miss.
 Nothing wrong with Bir El Djir itself.
 Hotel Eden Garden is good. but cheaper options in that direction put you 40+ minutes from anything interesting.
 If someone offers you a room under $40 out there, trust the price.

-Oran's best neighborhoods
+Oran's best hotel regions

 Front de Mer and Centre-Ville are where you want to be for your first stay.
 If you're here for beaches, head straight to Ain El Turk. it's 20 minutes west and a completely different pace.